 • Terreiro do Paço to Barreiro

 • Cais do Sodré to Seixal

-• Belem to Porto Brandão and Trafaria (recommended)
+• Belem to Porto Brandão and Trafaria (recommended tourist route)

 In Lisbon, Terreiro do Paço and Cais do Sodré are major ferry terminals close to the city centre, while Belem is a lesser terminal to the west of the city.
-The busiest route is the Cais do Sodré to Cacilhas
+The busiest route is Cais do Sodré to Cacilhas.

-Apart from the Cristo Rei statue, there are few tourist attractions on the southern side of the Tagus Estuary.
-The main attraction of the ferry ride, is the journey itself and the fantastic waterside views over Lisbon.
+There are few tourist attractions on the southern side of the Tejo Estuary, apart from the Cristo Rei statue and the beaches of the Costa da Caparica coastline.
+The main attraction of the ferry ride, is the journey itself.

 The following list provides the cost of a single crossing; there are no return tickets and two single tickets must be purchased.

 • Terreiro do Paço to Barreiro - €2.65

 • Cais do Sodré to Montijo - €3.00